timjcarden1/chrome-extension-for-claude/INSTALL_INSTRUCTIONS.md

 ---

-## ⚠️ Important Notes

-- **Don't delete the extension folder** - Chrome needs it to stay where it is
-- **Ignore any "developer mode extension" warnings** - it's totally safe, just not from the Web Store
-- **Want updates?** Timothy will send you a new folder - just delete the old one from `chrome://extensions/` and load the new one
+## 🔄 Getting Updates

+When a new version is available:
+1. Go to `chrome://extensions/`
+2. Remove the old version (click "Remove")
+3. Download fresh from GitHub and reinstall (follow steps above)

 ---